Accessibility audits: how to do a ‘quick and dirty’ audit

 But automated checking comes with some big ‘buts’:

 - Compliance is not always guaranteed.
 It’s not always clear or obvious how tools check your digital product for compliance.
 And it’s not always clear which of the web accessibility guidelines they check against.
-Some of them check against the WCAG 2.1; some do not.
+Some of them check against the WCAG 2.1.
+Some do not.

 In my experience, one tool rarely does everything.
 This means you may have to use specific tools to check specific aspects like contrast.

-Despite the limitations, these automated tools are invaluable in helping teams to bake accessibility into the digital design process.
+Despite the limitations, these automated testing tools are invaluable in helping teams to bake accessibility into the digital design process.

 Google Lighthouse is a great example of one of these tools.
 It speaks to everyone on the team by providing a clear gauge of accessibility using a tangible score that you can track and measure yourself against.